-The ATM UML Diagrams solution extends ConceptDraw PRO with a selection of icons, text boxes and templates, that allow you to map the software process of an Automated Teller Machine (ATM), using a variety of UML examples to create your design.
+The ATM UML Diagrams solution provides a selection of text boxes, pre-made templates, and icons that allow one to map the software process of any ATM (Automated Teller Machine) by using a variety of the professionally made UML examples for creating a unique design.

-The ATM UML Diagrams solution is available for banking industry software specialists, who need to design and build ATM solutions and systems.
+Being available for all the ConceptDraw PRO users, the ATM UML Diagrams solution may be especially useful for all the banking industry software specialists in order to design and to build the needed ATM solutions and systems.

 There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the ATM UML Diagrams solution.